dimasmnk/rezka-downloader-cli/README.md

 # Rezka Downloader CLI

-## Install

-1. Download binaries from Releases
-2. Put executable where you want
-3. Add path to Pathes

-# Rezka Downloader CLI

 A small command-line tool to download films and series from Rezka (rezka.ag).
 It supports optional login for premium access and can download single items or whole series pages.

 ## Table of Contents